Central Arkansas Bears and Sugar Bears

-The Central Arkansas Bears and Sugar Bears represent the University of Central Arkansas (UCA) in NCAA Division I's Football Championship Subdivision (formerly I-AA football) as a member of the ASUN Conference.
+The Central Arkansas Bears and Sugar Bears represent the University of Central Arkansas (UCA) in NCAA Division I Atlantic Sun Conference (ASUN), The football team competes in the Division I Football Championship Subdivision (formerly I-AA football) as a member of the United Athletic Conference (UAC).
 The athletic program is supported by the efforts of a diverse group of over 400 male and female student-athletes.
 Its men's teams are called the Bears and the women's are the Sugar Bears.

 UCA joined the ASUN in July 2021 after having been a member of the Southland Conference.
-While the ASUN does not currently sponsor football, it has committed to launching an FCS football league in the near future.
-Until ASUN football is established, UCA is a de facto associate member of the Western Athletic Conference (WAC), competing in a football partnership between the two leagues officially branded as the "ASUN–WAC Challenge".
+At the time, the ASUN did not sponsor football, but had committed to launching an FCS football league in the near future.
+UCA played the 2021 season as a de facto associate member of the Western Athletic Conference (WAC), competing in a football partnership between the two leagues officially branded as the "ASUN–WAC Challenge".
+The ASUN started its football league in the 2022 season, but maintained its football partnership with the WAC.
+After that season, the two conferences merged their football leagues to create the UAC.